djpeacher/djpeacher.com/content/now.md

 This is a [now page](https://nownownow.com/about), and this is what I'm currently up to:

+## 2506

+Starting to feel a bit more organized after [adding some LLM magic to my Things 3 setup](https://fosstodon.org/@djpeacher/114630351145702810).
+I really needed that because I have too many ideas and things I want and need to do.
+I'm working on a secret personal project, for example, but I can't get it across the finish line because I keep getting distracted with side quests.
+In other news, I celebrated my first Father's Day and my heart is full.

 ## 2505

 Trying to clear the decks and fight off entropy physically, virtually, and mentally.
 Working on a companion app for reading Fighting Fantasy books.
 Started properly delving into the Shadowdark and prepping for a potential campaign.
 Binged lots of shows, including Last of Us, Handmaids Tale, and Survivor.